 Alongside the students’ individual studio work, workshops and projects designed to introduce a range of techniques and approaches are offered throughout the year.
 In addition, they attend taught practical classes in drawing and human anatomy as well as lectures, seminars and tutorials in art history.
 Students are encouraged to experiment in their studio practice and, in the case of art history, through debate and essay writing.
 Examinations take place at the end of the first year (prelims) and third year (finals); the second year provides the longest expanse of time for unfettered experimentation, underpinned by rigorous studio-practice, deep theoretical reflection and close tutorial support.

-Drawing is considered to be a fundamental tool inside the fine art course and is integral to the first year anatomy course.
-The teaching of human anatomy is supported by the Ruskin’s relationship with the Department of Physiology, Anatomy and Genetics.
+An unique aspect of the BFA is the teaching of human anatomy in the first year, which is supported by the Ruskin’s relationship with the University's Department of Physiology, Anatomy and Genetics.
 Through looking at the structure, form and function of the human body, this part of the course explores issues of identity, biology, dynamics and mortality while helping students to see below the surface of things and to find a visual language to express that knowledge.
 Anatomy also forms part of the preliminary examination.